CSS Complete Guide

 }

-Styling and Positioning our Badge with absolute
+Styling and Positioning our Badge with absolute and relative

 Adjust package badge styling